 Day 1 of Sri Lanka 14 days tour: Arrival in Colombo

-Usually, most visitors of Sri Lanka land in the Katunayake international airport and about 10% of visitors of Sri Lanka enter the country through the coastal gates, mainly Colombo harbour.
-In this Sri Lanka two week itinerary we have not planned any activities on the day that you land on the island.
-Most travellers who arrive are existed with hour’s long flight and drive; therefore most travellers love to have a rest at the very beginning, which of course we know by experience.
-You will not be able to get a real first impression on the island until the next day.
+Usually, most visitors to Sri Lanka land at the Katunayake international airport, and about 10% of visitors to Sri Lanka enter the country through the coastal gates, mainly the Colombo harbour.
+In this Sri Lanka two-week itinerary we have not planned any activities on the day that you land on the island.
+Most travellers who arrive are existed with hour-long flights and drive; therefore most travellers love to have a rest at the very beginning, which of course we know by experience.
+You will not be able to get a real first impression of the island until the next day.

 You will meet the representative of Seerendipity tours and drive to the hotel in Colombo, which is near the city centre.
 The drive from the airport to the hotel will take around 45 minutes.
-Rest of the day is reserved for you to have leisure.
+The rest of the day is reserved for you to have leisure.

-After a leisurely breakfast, you leave for a Colombo sightseeing tour.
+After a leisurely breakfast, you leave for the ancient city of Anuradhapura, en route Colombo city tour.

 Colombo is the commercial hub of the island and one of the most beautiful cities on the island.
-There are many interesting tourist attraction in the city amidst the relentless hustle and bustle.
-There are many important places featuring religious attractions, colonial monuments, parks, cultural sites and beaches.
-I feel that Colombo does not offer much for the night-life lovers, except several nightclubs, casinos, discos, and cinemas.
+There are many interesting tourist attractions in the city amidst the relentless hustle and bustle.
+There are many important places featuring religious attractions, colonial monuments, parks, cultural places and beaches.
+I feel that Colombo does not offer much for nightlife lovers, except several nightclubs, casinos, discos, and cinemas.
 The bars and restaurants in the city are open until about midnight.

-Colombo is in the west coast of Sri Lanka, you will feel the heat due to the high temperature in the city that hovering around 33 Celsius degrees, and however, our fully air-conditioned vehicle keeps you conformable and makes it easy to handle the situation.
-There are several places where you need to get off the vehicle in order to have a closer look, places like Gangarama temple, Viharamahadevi Park, Independent square, Galle face… and several other places.
+Colombo is on the west coast of Sri Lanka, you will feel the heat due to the high temperature in the city which hovers around 33 Celsius degrees, however, our fully air-conditioned vehicle keeps you conformable and makes it easy to handle the situation.
+There are several places where you need to get off the vehicle in order to have a closer look, places as Gangarama temple, Viharamahadevi Park, Independent square, Galle face…, and several other places.

-Afternoon hike to the Dambulla golden cave temple, Dambulla cave temple is a UNESCO world heritage site and one of the oldest Buddhist temples in the world, dating back to 1st century BC.
-After visiting the temple drive top the hotel which is about 10 km from the site.
+Afternoon hike to the Dambulla golden cave temple, Dambulla cave temple is a UNESCO world heritage site and one of the oldest Buddhist temples in the world, dating back to the 1st century BC.
+After visiting the temple drive to the hotel which is about 10 km from the site.

 Day 3 of Sri Lanka itinerary 14 days: Morning Hike Sigiriya Rock afternoon Sigiriya village tour with cooking class

 Sigiriya rock fortress, the fifth-century rock fortress attracts a large number of foreign as well as local travellers.
-This UNESCO world heritage sites features advanced engineering skills, a firm grasp on hydraulic principles, rich architectural capabilities of ancient engineers.
-Sigiriya frescoes paintings that are dating back to 5thc century still shines with its native colours.
+This UNESCO world heritage site features advanced engineering skills, a firm grasp of hydraulic principles, and the rich architectural capabilities of ancient engineers.
+Sigiriya frescoes paintings that are dating back to the 5th century still shine with their native colours.

-Sigiriya is an iconic tourist attraction and panoramic view from the top of the 500 meters tall monolithic rock, is a highlight on this Sri Lanka two week itinerary for most travellers.
+Sigiriya is an iconic tourist attraction and the panoramic view from the top of the 500 meters tall monolithic rock, is a highlight of this Sri Lanka two-week itinerary for most travellers.
 Unlike the hike at Dambulla cave temple, it is much more strenuous at Sigiriya and it is recommended to take adequate fluid during the hike due to the sweaty, warm climate.

 After lunch, it is time to earn about the rural life of Sri Lanka.
 Up next on Sri Lanka two itineraries are the Sigiriya village tour.
-Even though it is called Sigiriya village tour, actually the tour takes place in the laid-back village known as Hiriwadunna, which is one of the most remote and underdeveloped villages in dry-zone.
+Even though it is called the Sigiriya village tour, actually the tour takes place in the laid-back village known as Hiriwadunna, which is one of the most remote and underdeveloped villages in the dry zone.

-The village tour is a perfect opportunity to experience the rural life and the program includes bullock cart ride, boating in the village lake, visiting rice paddy, farm, and rural house and cooking class with typical warm Sri Lankan meal.
+The village tour is a perfect opportunity to experience rural life and the program includes a bullock cart ride, boating in the village lake, visiting rice paddy, farm, and rural house, and a cooking class with a typical warm Sri Lankan meal.

-The atmosphere in the village tour is magical…green is the dominating colour and birds making vivid sounds from trees that can be heard from the distance due to the calm and quiet atmosphere.
+The atmosphere in the village tour is magical…green is the dominating colour and birds make vivid sounds from trees that can be heard from a distance due to the calm and quiet atmosphere.
 You will prepare a Sri Lankan meal with our cook and sample a delicious Sri Lankan meal ultimately.
-This will be an amazing experience for travellers, especially for nature lovers, foodie tourists and bird watchers, after the village tour drive to the hotel.
+This will be an amazing experience for travellers, especially for nature lovers, foodie tourists, and bird watchers, after the village tour drive to the hotel.

-Day 4 of Sri Lanka itinerary 14 days: Visiting a spice garden in the morning and visit tooth relic temple and Kandyan cultural show in the afternoon.
+Day 4 of Sri Lanka itinerary 14 days: Visiting a spice garden in the morning and visiting the tooth relic temple and Kandyan cultural show in the afternoon.

 Visiting spice garden

-Halfway down the track from Sigiriya to Kandy, you will make a stop at Matale, which is a locality predominantly driven with an agricultural economy.
-Visit a spice garden and learn about various spices, condiments and Ayurveda herbs and healing system on the country.
+Halfway down the track from Sigiriya to Kandy, you will make a stop at Matale, which is a locality predominantly driven by an agricultural economy.
+Visit a spice garden and learn about various spices, condiments, and Ayurveda herbs and healing systems in the country.

 After the spice garden continues on the road trip to Kandy (about 1 hour).
-Travelling by private vehicle is the best way of commissioning this Sri Lanka two week itinerary because most importantly it minimizes the time spent of travelling, most travellers prefer to use private transport during Sri Lanka road trips against the public transport mainly in order to save time.
-Even though public transport is very economical against private transport, but buses and trains can be very crowded and also take a lot of time to travel between cities.
+Travelling by private vehicle is the best way of commissioning this Sri Lanka two-week itinerary because most importantly it minimizes the time spent travelling, most travellers prefer to use private transport during Sri Lanka road trips against public transport mainly in order to save time.
+Even though public transport is very economical against private transport, buses and trains can be very crowded and also take a lot of time to travel between cities.

 Kandy city tour

 In the afternoon visit Kandyan cultural show that showcases typical Sri Lankan dance forms and music.
-Later in the day walk to the tooth relic temple, this is the most sacred Buddhists temple on the island and one of the most visited UNESCO world heritage sites on the island.
-Visit tooth relic temple and witnesses the evening ceremony amidst the crowded audience.
+Later in the day walk to the tooth relic temple, this is the most sacred Buddhist temple on the island and one of the most visited UNESCO world heritage sites on the island.
+Visit the tooth relic temple and witness the evening ceremony amidst the crowded audience.
 The evening ceremony is very popular among travellers, especially foreign travellers.

-Day 5 of Sri Lanka itinerary 14 days: In the morning Kandy sightseeing tour and afternoon visit the royal botanical garden
+Day 5 of Sri Lanka itinerary 2 weeks: In the morning Kandy sightseeing tour and afternoon visit to the royal botanical garden

-After the breakfast at the hotel continue with Sri Lanka two week itinerary and proceed to downtown Kandy.
+After breakfast at the hotel continue with Sri Lanka’s two-week itinerary and proceed to downtown Kandy.

 Kandy city tour

-Take a breathtaking birds-eye view on the city from upper lake, which is a viewpoint that you encounter as you drive uphill on the mountain that sits westward from the city.
-Upper lake is a perfect spot enabling you to take the entire city into a photograph with an aerial view.
+Take a breathtaking birds-eye view of the city from the upper lake, which is a viewpoint that you encounter as you drive uphill on the mountain that sits westward from the city.
+Upper lake is a perfect spot enabling you to take the entire city in a photograph with an aerial view.

 Visiting Kandy market

-Afterwards, proceed to downtown Kandy and have a walk-in Kandy, where you counter a vibrant market with vegetable, fruits, fish and meat stalls.
-Outside the market are the shops and stalls that are selling various items from cloth and shoes to Gems and jewellery, handicraft and many many more.
+Afterwards, proceed to downtown Kandy and have a walk-in Kandy, where you counter a vibrant market with vegetables, fruits, fish, and meat stalls.
+Outside the market are the shops and stalls that are selling various items from cloth and shoes to Gems and jewellery, handicraft, and many many more.